JJ/hoborg/text/text.md

 We were going to the train station as soon as the performance was over.
 Next stop for the circus, DeLand.
-Next stop for me, freedom and financial independence for me.
-By way of Hobos Depot, where I am right now.
+Next stop for me, freedom and financial independence.
+By way of Hobos Jungle, where I am right now.
+But that was not gonna happen.
+At least not as intended.

 *revise and write*